Osbakk88/Project-Exam-1-/PROJECT_PLANNING.md

 2. **Cart kept losing items** - Learned about localStorage
 3. **Design looked bad on phones** - Added responsive CSS
 4. **Buttons were different sizes** - Fixed with better CSS
+5. **Learnd about the use of !important in CSS** - Never knew this before!

 ## Time It Actually Took

 - **First 2 weeks**: High-fidelity Figma design (required deliverable)
-  - Created complete responsive prototype
-  - All pages designed before any coding started
+  - Created complete prototype (Did a lot of changes and still is unsure about my design since i missunderstood and this is my second take)
 - **Week 3**: Login and register pages (following Figma designs)
 - **Week 4**: Shop page and API connection
 - **Week 5**: Shopping cart (this was hard!)
 - **Week 6**: Making it look better and fixing bugs

+This plan was not followd to the point I wish.
+I had to take some breakes and start at diffrent pionts in the assignment.
+So I dont feel as structured as I would like.

 ## Help I Got

-- **Figma tutorials** - Learned how to use Figma for web design
 - **Teacher's API guide** - Showed me exactly how to connect
 - **Designmodo tutorial** - For cart design ideas (combined with my Figma designs)
-- **AI help** - For organizing this document and understanding concepts
+- **AI help** - For organizing this document and understanding concepts in codeing.
+It has been a very usefull tool.
+But I see that I can not be used without guaidance and understanding.

 All the actual coding was done by me, but I got help understanding how to organize and plan properly from my assignment, the teacher and AI.